lonelyenvoy/ACMCodingPlayground/README.md

 ## Contributing

-Any improvement to existing solutions or any new solutions are welcome.
+Any improvement to existing solutions or new solutions are welcome.
 Create a <a href="https://github.com/lonelyenvoy/ACMCodingPlayground/pulls" target="_blank">pull request</a> when you are done.

 ## Support